velitasali/notes/_posts/2020-10-15-material-development-week-2-2.md

 1. In its first phase, a primary concern was the need to develop a syllabus that was compatible with the notion of communicative competence.
 This led to proposals for the organization of syllabuses in terms of notions and functions rather than grammatical structures (Wilkins, 1976).

-2. In the second phase, CLT focused on procedures for identifying learners's needs and this resulted in proposals to make needs analysis an essential component of communicative methodology (Munby, 1978).
+2. In the second phase, according to Munby (1978), CLT focused on procedures for identifying learners's needs and this resulted in proposals to make needs analysis an essential component of communicative methodology.

 3. In the third phase, CLT focused on the kinds of classroom activities that could be used as the basis of a communicative methodology, such as group work, task-work, and information gap activities (Prabhu, 1987).